 Results on a Shirt

 The tapes are being tested on a 93% polyester shirt.
 I applied squares of a sublimation print and taped each one down with a different brand of tape.
-Then just pressed the shirt at the recommended time and temperature.
+Then just press the shirt in a heat press at the recommended time and temperature.

 All of the tapes stuck really well and as you can see below there is no residue on any of the patches that I sublimated on the front.
 I think all of these are equivalent as far as how well they stick, but I do want to test them on some more surfaces and make sure we’re not seeing any residue or discoloration on any alternate surfaces.